programminghistorian/jekyll/lessons/data-mining-the-internet-archive.md

 ```

 The main thing we’ve added here, after our module import statements, is
-a line that opens a text file called `bpl-marcs-errors.log`{.filename}
+a line that opens a text file called `bpl-marcs-errors.log` and prepares
-and prepares it to have text appended to it.
-We are going to use this
+it to have text appended to it.
+We are going to use this file to log
-file to log exceptions that the script raises.
-The try statement that we
+exceptions that the script raises.
+The try statement that we have added
-have added to our for loop will attempt to download the MARC record.
-If
+to our for loop will attempt to download the MARC record.
+If it can’t,
-it can’t, it will write a descriptive statement about what went wrong to
+it will write a descriptive statement about what went wrong to our log
-our log file.
-That way we can go back to the file later and identify
+file.
+That way we can go back to the file later and identify which items
-which items we will need to try to download again.
-If the try clause
+we will need to try to download again.
+If the try clause succeeds and
-succeeds and can download the record, then the script will execute the
+can download the record, then the script will execute the code in the
-code in the else clause.
+else clause.

 One other thing we have added, upon successful download, is this line: